 - You need to understand the finer points of accounting and spot small details.

-- No one else outside of FIG understands what’s going on.
+- No one outside the group understands what’s going on.

 - And hey, you might even learn how to cause a financial crisis or two.

 As an added bonus, you’ll be busy regardless of whether we’re in a recession (banks consolidate to cut costs) or an expansion (banks consolidate to expand and new banks go public).

-You just need to wrap your head around all the tricky concepts first and crack the FIG success code.
+You just need to wrap your head around all the tricky concepts first and crack the financial institutions groups (FIG) success code.

 Read on for all of that and more – including how you can optimize your chances of getting placed in the group, the most common deal types, how valuation differs, and whether or not you can ever get non-FIG exit opportunities.

 Q: Let’s start from the beginning: how did you find your current role in your group?

 A: I went to a top four school and networked through the alumni who were active in campus recruiting.
 They were very helpful in my process.